End of communism in Hungary: First free elections

 The first free parliamentary election, held in May 1990, was a plebiscite of sorts on the communist past.
 The revitalized and reformed socialists performed poorly despite having more than the usual advantages of an "incumbent" party.
 Populist, center-right, and liberal parties fared best, with the Democratic Forum (MDF) winning 43% of the vote and the Free Democrats (SZDSZ) capturing 24%.
 Under Prime Minister József Antall, the MDF formed a center-right coalition government with the Independent Smallholders' Party (FKGP) and the Christian Democratic People's Party (KDNP) to command a 60% majority in the parliament.
 Parliamentary opposition parties included SZDSZ, the Socialists (MSZP), and the Alliance of Young Democrats (Fidesz).

 End of the Soviet occupation

 Between 12 March 1990 and 19 June 1991 the Soviet troops ("Southern Group of Forces") left Hungary.
 The last units commanded by General Viktor Silov crossed the Hungarian-Ukrainian border at Záhony.
 The total number of Soviet military and civilian personnel stationed in Hungary was around 100,000.
 The withdrawal was performed with 35,000 railway cars.
 Since 2001, by a special bill passed in the Hungarian Parliament, 16 June was declared a national memorial day.

 Aftermath

 On 16 March 1999, Hungary joined NATO and on 1 May 2004, along with the other Visegrad countries, it joined the European Union, strengthening its ties with Western European countries and the United States.
-In April 2011, a new constitution was adopted which came into force on 1 January 2012, beginning the Fourth Hungarian Republic.
+In April 2011, a new constitution was adopted which came into force on 1 January 2012.